About Heather Plett

 I am also a wisdom-seeker, edge-walker, community-gatherer, and story-catcher.
 I gather circles of people together to share stories, ask questions, co-create, and build community.
 I delight in holding space for people as they discover their courage, challenge their limitations, and grow their ideas.

 I am trained as an Art of Hosting and The Circle Way facilitator, a narrative coach, and a leadership mentor.
-I host retreats and workshops; speak at conferences; teach writing, creativity, leadership, and self-discovery classes; facilitate planning and community-building sessions, make journals for mindfulness and growth, and coach people who are seeking deeper authenticity and connection.
+I host retreats and workshops; train coaches & facilitators, speak at conferences; teach writing, creativity, leadership, and self-discovery classes; facilitate planning and community-building sessions, make journals for mindfulness and growth, and coach people who are seeking deeper authenticity and connection.
 I love to walk labyrinths, make mandalas, and play with art supplies.
 My business supports me and my family and it also helps build a school in Uganda.

 The Long Version…

 In March of 2015, I wrote a blog post that went viral, about how I learned about what it means to hold space by witnessing the palliative care nurse who supported my mom in her final days on earth.